 The regular deadline for students to select the pass/no pass (P/NP) grade option for eligible full-term courses is the 30% mark of the course.
 Deadlines for short-term courses may vary.

-Executive Order 2021-01 suspends title 5, Section 44022(a)(2), and allows colleges to extend the pass/no pass deadline for the spring 2021 semester.
-As such, the following applies when requesting the P/NP grade option for spring 2021 through December 2021.
+Executive Order 2021-01 suspends title 5, Section 55022(a)(2), and allows colleges to extend the pass/no pass deadline to the 75% mark of the term in session.
+The Executive Order is scheduled to sunset December 2021.
+Based on the suspension, the following applies when requesting the P/NP grade option for fall 2021:

 - P/NP deadline for short-term courses may vary.

 - P/NP deadlines can found on the Calendars and Important Dates web page.

 - Check your courses' syllabi or the college catalog to determine if you can take a course P/NP.
 Not all courses are eligible for a P/NP grade option.

 - A request for the P/NP grade option is final.
 A reversal to a letter grade after the P/NP request is submitted will not be allowed.

 - Pass/No Pass Grade Option Request form

 You are highly-encouraged to meet with a counselor prior to submitting their P/NP request form.
 You can drop in to speak with a counselor or schedule a counseling appointment on their page.